 Enter the first part of a member's last name to search

-We welcome material that addresses scholarly and nontechnical topics in medicine and public health such as history, biography, health services research, ethics, education, and social issues, as well as philosophy, literature, the arts, professionalism, leadership, and humor.
-Poetry is welcome, as well as photograph/poetry combinations.
-Photography and art may also be submitted.
-Scholarly fiction is accepted.
-All submissions are subject to editorial board review.
-Contributors need not be members of Alpha Omega Alpha.
-Papers by medical students and residents are particularly welcome.
+The Pharos welcomes material that addresses scholarly and nontechnical topics in medicine and public health such as history, biography, health services research, ethics, education and social issues.
+Poetry is welcome, as well photograph/poetry combinations.
+Photography, art and scholarly fiction may also be submitted.

-- Essays should have a maximum of 15 pages (approximately 5000 words), and be submitted in 12-point type, double-spaced, paginated, with one-inch margins.
-No double sided pages.
-They should be accompanied by a cover letter and a title page with the word count (or page count) and author information.
-Papers exceeding the page count noted will be returned to the author.
-All citations must be referenced.
+- Essays should have a maximum of 15 pages (approximately 5,000 words), and be submitted in 12-point type, double-spaced, with one-inch margins.
+They should be accompanied by a cover letter and a title page with the word count, return address, and E-mail address of the author.
 References should not exceed 20 unique items (see below).

-- Poems or photograph/poetry combinations should be in 12-point type, with one-inch margins, with the author's contact information on the first page.
+- Poems or photograph/poetry combinations should be in 12-point type, with one-inch margins, with the author’s name, address, and E-mail address on the first page.

 - The editors of The Pharos will edit all manuscripts that are accepted for publication for style, usage, relevance, felicity, and grace of expression, and may provide appropriate illustrative material.
 Authors should not purchase illustrative material because the editors cannot guarantee that it will be used.